 - Do you want to take exams?

 All of these things you need to be clear about before contacting a language school.
-I learnt the hard way how important it is to know before you start.
+I learned the hard way how important it is to know before you start.
 When I embarked on an intensive Spanish course in San Pedro, Guatemala I wasn’t clear about my desire to just learn enough to get me by on my travels through Latin America.

 I ended up spending 2 weeks learning more about structure and verbs than I did anything else.
 I ended up finishing a week early with a head full of grammar and unable to speak very much at all.
 I wish I’d been clear from the start my focus was on speaking and doing as much practical as possible.